Aagam2020/Shahportfolio/makeover_monday.md

 ### Sketch of the Solution (Step Three)

 ![Sketch of Improved Data Visualization](WhatsApp%20Image%202024-11-09%20at%209.45.49%20PM.jpeg)

+## List of Questions Asked

+1. **"What do you think this chart is showing?
+Can you summarize it in your own words?"**

+2. **"Can you tell me what each of the lines represents?
+Is it clear which AI tool each line corresponds to?"**

+3. **"What do you think the labeled points like 'P1,' 'P2,' and 'P3' mean?
+Do these annotations help you understand the chart better?"**

+4. **"Do you understand what the 'Peak Popularity' line at the top signifies?
+Does it add clarity to the data?"**

+5. **"Do you understand what the average chart in the bottom left corner means?"**

+6. **"Is there anything about this chart that you find confusing or would change to make it easier to understand?"**

+---
 ## Feedback Summary from Visualization Interviews

 ### Participant Feedback